Andre1408223223/Music-player/README.md

-1. Idea (15mn)

-A music player for playing mp3 files

-A centrelised music player that i dont have to use youtube music

-Muisc player nothing more

-A online scraper or downloader

-2. Proof of concept (10 mn 1 feuture)

-Make short script showing the idea works and is worth it
-3. Define MoSCoW (15 mn)

-must have

-a way to play music
-a way to skip/previous trakcs
-a way to pauze trakcs
-Should have

-A way to add songs to playlist a way to shuflle/repeats tracks
-Could haves

-background music playing
-Wont haves

-A way to download from youtube
-A way to discover songs just for playing
-4 Instoration (10mn)

-look for simular whebsides what things do you like what not what should be in the final app?
-4. Wireframes (20 mn)

-Draw screens and layout
-5. Moodboard / Styling

-Pick colors, fonts, inspiration
-6. Basic ontwerp

-Build layout with no logic yet
-7. Final ontwerp

-Final version of design, clean and complete
-8. Code behind final design

-Add real logic behind UI
-9. Make MVP

-Make it usable with all Must-haves
-10. Polish

-Add animations, test, fix bugs, improve UI
+**1. Idea** (15mn)

+- A music player for playing mp3 files
+- A centrelised music player that i dont have to use youtube music
+- Muisc player nothing more
+- A online scraper or downloader

+**2. Proof of concept** (10 mn 1 feuture)

+- Make short script showing the idea works and is worth it

+**3. Define MoSCoW** (15 mn)

+- must have

+  - a way to play music
+  - a way to skip/previous trakcs
+  - a way to pauze trakcs

+- Should have

+  - A way to add songs to playlist
+  - a way to shuflle/repeats tracks

+- Could haves

+  - background music playing

+- Wont haves
+  - A way to download from youtube
+  - A way to discover songs just for playing

+**4 Instoration** (10mn)

+- look for simular whebsides what things do you like what not what should be in the final app?

+**4. Wireframes** (20 mn)

+- Draw screens and layout

+**5. Moodboard / Styling**

+- Pick colors, fonts, inspiration

+**6. Basic ontwerp**

+- Build layout with no logic yet

+**7. Final ontwerp**

+- Final version of design, clean and complete

+**8. Code behind final design**

+- Add real logic behind UI

+**9. Make MVP**

+- Make it usable with all Must-haves

+**10. Polish**

+- Add animations, test, fix bugs, improve UI